lphansen/PortfolioChoice/README.md

 # PortfolioChoice

-This repository provides illustration for section 5 and appendix B of papar *Asset Pricing under Smooth Ambiguity in Continuous Time* by [Lars Peter Hansen][id1] [Jianjun Miao][id2].
+This repository provides illustration for section 5 and appendix B of papar *Asset Pricing under Smooth Ambiguity in Continuous Time* by [Lars Peter Hansen][id1] and [Jianjun Miao][id2].
 The lastest version of this paper can be accessed through [this link](#link to be filled).

 [id1]: https://larspeterhansen.org/